0xPolygonMiden/miden-vm/docs/src/user_docs/assembly/u32_operations.md

 ## u32 operations
 Miden assembly provides a set of instructions which can perform operations on regular 32-bit integers.
 These instructions are described in the tables below.

-Many instructions have *safe* and *unsafe* versions.
-The safe versions ensure that input values are 32-bit integers, and fail if that's not the case.
-The *unsafe* versions do not perform these checks, and thus, should be used only if the inputs are known to be 32-bit integers.
-Supplying inputs which are greater than or equal to $2^{32}$ to *unsafe* operations results in undefined behavior.
+Most instructions have _checked_ variants.
+These variants ensure that input values are 32-bit integers, and fail if that's not the case.
+All other variants do not perform these checks, and thus, should be used only if the inputs are known to be 32-bit integers.
+Supplying inputs which are greater than or equal to $2^{32}$ to unchecked operations results in undefined behavior.

-The primary benefit of using *unsafe* operations is performance: they can frequently be executed $2$ or $3$ times faster than their safe counterparts.
-In general, vast majority of the *unsafe* operations listed below can be executed in a single VM cycle.
+The primary benefit of using unchecked operations is performance: they can frequently be executed $2$ or $3$ times faster than their checked counterparts.
+In general, vast majority of the unchecked operations listed below can be executed in a single VM cycle.

-For instructions where one or more operands can be provided as immediate parameters (e.g., `u32add` and `u32add.b`), we provide stack transition diagrams only for the non-immediate version.
+For instructions where one or more operands can be provided as immediate parameters (e.g., `u32checked_add` and `u32checked_add.b`), we provide stack transition diagrams only for the non-immediate version.
 For the immediate version, it can be assumed that the operand with the specified name is not present on the stack.

 ### Conversions and tests